Sasi-008/E-waste-management-hackathon/README.md

 ## Usage
 **1. Customer Reporting**:
--Select option 1 to report e-waste.
+- Select option 1 to report e-waste.
--Enter the description and location of the e-waste.
+- Enter the description and location of the e-waste.